-Shazam-(free, Android & i-devices) this device listens to music samples played anywhere aloud in restaurants, movies, stores, etc then tells you the title, album and singer.
+Shazam-(free, Android & i-devices) this device listens to music samples played anywhere allowed in restaurants, movies, stores, etc then tells you the title, album, and singer.
 It also links to lyrics, allows you to save to a Spotify playlist, and watch the Youtube video.

 Skitch-(free, Android & i-devices) annotate images and websites with capturing and doodle and text tools.

 Sock Puppets– (free, i-devices) If you enjoy playing with sock puppets, you’ll love this app that allows students to create a sock puppet show.
 Choose the sock puppet characters, personalize the characters by adding your voice, select the scene and props, and record a video.
 Send this by email or upload to Youtube.
 Watch this great example.

 Socrative-(free, Android & i-devices) Engage students by turning information into multiple choice, true/false, short answer, quizzes, cool games and more that students can respond to on their mobile devices and/or the web.

 TripIt-(free, Android & i-devices) personal online trip and travel manager that allows you to connect with others, provides you flight and hotel itineraries and more.

 Whirly Word-(free, i-devices) word puzzle and games with background music.